consp1racy/android-support-preference/README.md

 Material styled `RingtonePreference` picker dialog/activity Some hidden preferences made public

+## Work TBD

+- Try unifying view IDs inside layouts so they can be used interchangeably with native and custom preferences
+  - This will make custom `Preference` and `CheckBoxPreference` obsolete if you target at least API 14

 ## Known issues

 - Doesn't work well with fragment headers.
 Use simple preference layout as much as possible.